lokhei/ImperativeProgramming/README.md

 list.c: resuable library module for lists, implemented via circular doubly-linked lists with one sentinel node

 network.c: representation of directed graph given an input string, and network operations

+## Week 10

+uppercase.c: reads in a file as input, convertting all letters into upper case, and outputs into new file

+(can be run using `.uppercase "infile" "outfile"`)

+hexview.c: reads in file as input and prints the bytes on the standard output in hex

+(can be run using `.hexview "infile"`)